 I normally make frangipane tarts with winter fruits such as quinces and pears but I found that these strawberries were perfect, red inviting pockets of sweet and sour.

+I started wondering wierd baking things.
 Red can signify so many things, most often it is associated with love, Valentines Day, lust, passion …..

 Baking can follow a colour code.
 Christmas cakes are often white…….little girls have pink cakes and little boys have black and red spider-man cakes……my son wanted a rainbow birthday cake when he was 4, which only shows he was sitting on the fence

-Given the colour and the timing, now finished I am dedicating this tart to the memory of my Dad.
-It’s not a Fathers Day tart, although I am sure that many Fathers would appreciate a tart….. such as this.
+Given the colour and the timing near Fathers day, now finished I am dedicating this tart to the memory of my Dad.

 It’s a little bit sentimental, a little bit not, because my Dad was a real pain in the butt.
 He was loud and embarrassing and silly beyond belief.
 He was either annoyed with you for being stupid or tickling you and talking over you.
 He was not a good listener although he was a professional questioner.
 He got away with his many faults because he was always enthusiastic about helping anybody .
 This attracted attention and he was then able to bask in the limelight, and be a clown while satisfying his inner need to volunteer and feel that he was giving something back.
 He was available, trailer attached, at a moments notice to help me move ( which I have managed to do on a monumental scale).
-He could fix something around the house …….for example; refrigerator, TV, washing machine, car, broken cupboard in fact he could fix anything- not always with guarantee attached, and would arrive when called, enormous toolbox in tow.
-He particularly loved to organise a party…..
-I think our house may have been full of visitors had my Mother not hated visitors as much as he loved them.
+He could fix something around the house …….for example; refrigerator, TV, washing machine, car, broken cupboard in fact he could fix anything- not always with guarantee attached.
+He would arrive when called, enormous toolbox in tow.
+He particularly loved to organise a party.
+Our family house may have been full of visitors had my Mother not hated visitors as much as he loved them.

 - 125 gm pure icing sugar sifted